 In addition to job satisfaction, some studies have shown that high levels of engagement result in better overall employee well-being, as well as better performance and higher retention rates for the employer.
 In other words, engaged employees benefit everyone.

-Officially, employee advocacy is the promotion of an organization by its employees.
+Officially, employee advocacy programs are the promotion of an organization by its employees.
 In other words, it is allowing (or encouraging) employees to advertise for you.
 It’s marketing that comes straight from the mouths (or social media profiles) of your employees.
 And it works!

 Some even believe that a well-run employee advocacy program is better than corporate-run social media programs.
 For example, this article from Social Horsepower suggests that 135 advocates are more powerful than 1 million Facebook fans.
 While these numbers are specific to Facebook, the outlook is similar across social media channels.
 If done well, advocacy programs can have much greater ROI than social media campaigns.